CRIS: a timeline

 In 2022, we anticipate launching Medichec version 3.0 which will add four more adverse effects: bleeding risk, hyponatraemia, QTc interval prolongation, and constipation.

-Medichec versions have been developed by Delia Bishara, Justin Sauer, Chrisoph Mueller and Robert Stewart in collaboration with Mindwave Ventures and with the support of the Mental Health of Older Adults and Dementia Clinical Academic Group at SLaM.
-Its development has been part-funded by the NIHR Maudsley Biomedical Research Centre and CTI.
+Medichec versions have been developed by Delia Bishara, Dr Justin Sauer, Dr Chrisoph Mueller and Professor Robert Stewart in collaboration with Mindwave Ventures and with the support of the Mental Health of Older Adults and Dementia Clinical Academic Group at the Trust.
+Its development has been part-funded by the NIHR Maudsley Biomedical Research Centre and Centre for Translational Informatics.

 The classifications underlying Medichec are supporting an increasing range of CRIS publications, as they allow properties of medications to be quantified beyond recognised indications.
 Examples of published output are provided below:

-The CDLS, in collaboration with colleagues in the CRIS team set up the Data Linkage Service User and Carer Advisory Group.
+The Clinical Data Linkage Service (CDLS), in collaboration with colleagues in the CRIS team set up the Data Linkage Service User and Carer Advisory Group.
 The group is a regular meeting of people with lived experience of mental illness, all of whom have an interest in mental health research involving data linkage.
 The group meets on a quarterly basis and researchers are invited to present their project and receive feedback and advice from the group.
 Read a paper about the group.

 The Centre for Translational Informatics (CTI) was established in June 2016 to enable CRIS to have a more direct impact on clinical care.
 The aim was to find new ways of improving mental healthcare using digital technologies, and to accelerate their delivery to patients.